 - June 2020

 Just imagine relaxing by your very own private swimming pool.
 You can swim whenever you feel like it.
 Not to mention summers full of parties!
 Many homeowners desire their own pool but most don’t consider if they should actually build a swimming pool in their home.

 There are many reasons to have a swimming pool.
 For example, you might enjoy swimming but hate having to deal with your local leisure centre.
 If you have kids, you might want to encourage them to learn to swim.
 You could just fancy owning a pool to complement your outdoor kitchen!

-We’ll cover the types of pools you can potentially build, what the law says and how to maintain a swimming pool.
+If you want build a swimming pool, you’ll need to know the basics including the different pool types you can potentially build, what the law says and how to maintain a pool.